 Cohabitation and marriage: spot the difference

-By Katie McCann- Head of Family at Kuits Solicitors
+Written by Katie McCann- Head of Family at Kuits Solicitors

 The Cohabitation Rights Bill has recently received its second reading in the House of Lords.
 Created by Lord Marks, the Bill, if passed, would provide cohabiting couples with similar rights to those enjoyed by married people.
 Although these rights would not be identical to those that attach to marriage, it would allow, amongst other things, former cohabitants who lived together for at least a period of two years to apply to court for a financial settlement order.